php-fig/fig-standards/accepted/PSR-17-http-factory.md

      * The stream SHOULD be created with a temporary resource.
      *
      * The stream MUST be created with the current position of the file read/write
      * pointer at the beginning of the stream.
-     *
+(Errata 9.1) *
      * @param string $content String content with which to populate the stream.
      */